Ajang-Akoi-Arok/DevNexus_momo-transaction-analytics-week2/DevNexus-Momo-Analytics/README.md

 `transactions` is the central fact table.
 Every MoMo transaction gets a row here.
 It stores the financial details, links to the sender and receiver, and keeps the original XML payload so we can always go back and reprocess if needed.

 `transaction_participants` is the M:N junction table.
 It resolves the many-to-many relationship between users and transactions.
-A single transaction can involve multiple participants — for example, an agent facilitating a cash withdrawal — and a user participates in many transactions.
+A single transaction can involve multiple participants, for example an agent facilitating a cash withdrawal, and a user participates in many transactions.
 Without this table we would have to repeat user data or add extra columns to `transactions`, neither of which is clean.

 `system_logs` tracks every ETL pipeline event, error, and processing note.
 The `transaction_id` column is nullable so that pipeline-level events that are not tied to any specific transaction can still be logged.